isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-remove-paint-from-clothes/index.md

 ###  2. Vinegar or white spirit

-[vinegar](https://pestpolicy.com/does-vinegar-remove-paint/) or white spirit works by breaking the paint molecules into thin viscous liquid upon application.
+[vinegar](https://pestpolicy.com/does-vinegar-remove-paint/)or white spirit works by breaking the paint molecules into thin viscous liquid upon application.
 It would help if you diluted vinegar/white spirit to the right concentration before application.
 Carry out a drop-test experiment before use to ascertain the suitability of the concentration.
 Otherwise, you may end up bleaching or staining your clothes.

 After a successful paint removal process, clean the clothes with soapy detergent and rinse them with warm water to eliminate traces of vinegar/white spirit from your clothes.
 NB: Vinegar irritate nasal cavity and skin upon contact you should wear protective gear during application.

 ###  3. Dish soap

-Dish soap like [Cascade Complete Dishwasher](https://www.amazon. com/dp/B07G28CM6P/? tag=p-policy-20) cleans paints through paint bonds breakdown.
+Dish soap like [Cascade Complete Dishwasher](https://www.amazon.com/dp/B07G28CM6P/?tag=p-policy-20)cleans paints through paint bonds breakdown.
 Prepare dish soap solution and rub it gently over the paint-stained surface until the paint is fully removed.
 Then, wash the clothes in warm water before rinsing to dryness.
 You can mix dish soap in warm water and soak your paint-stained clothes for one hour before cleaning.

 Notably, carry a drop-test experiment before soaking your clothes to confirm concentration performance.